-Athletics are afforded prominence in the educational process and can have far-reaching effects physically, socially, emotionally, and intellectually in the lives of young people.
+Athletics are given prominence in the educational process and can have far-reaching effects physically, socially, emotionally, and intellectually in the lives of young people.
 The experience gained from participation in an athletic program is strongly influenced by the qualifications and competencies

-The coaching minor prepares coaches to work with athletic teams in youth sports, junior or senior high school sports, or in recreational sports settings.
-The coaching minor does not prepare teachers to teach physical education classes in a school setting.
+The Coaching Minor prepares coaches to work with athletic teams in youth sports, junior or senior high school sports, or in recreational sports settings.
+The Coaching Minor does not prepare teachers to teach physical education classes in a school setting.
 It does, however, prepare students to

 The coaching minor is open to undergraduate, graduate, and non-matriculating students.
 In addition, individual classes can be elected by any non-minor student based upon space availability.

 For those who wish to coach in a secondary educational setting, the Coaching Minor will be particularly advantageous.
 It will also be helpful for anyone who intends to work within a recreational or leisure sport environment involving children or adults, such as swim clubs, community